kkoscielniak/digital-garden/knowledge/web3/solidity/mapping.md

 mapping(_KeyType => _ValueType) public mappingName
 ```

-Mappings are frequently used to associate unique [Ethereum network](/ethereum%20network) address with value types, e.g. a user's address to theirr corresponding level in a game:
+Mappings are frequently used to associate unique [[knowledge/web3/ethereum/ethereum|ethereum]] network address with value types, e.g. a user's address to theirr corresponding level in a game:

 ```solidity
 mapping(address => uint) public userLevel;